-This technical report was prepared by GoldMinds Geoservices Inc. for Metanor Resources Inc. to support the disclosure of updated mineral resources according to the guidelines set under "Form 43-101F1 Technical Report" of National Instrument 43-101 Standards.
+This technical report was prepared by GoldMinds Geoservices Inc. for Metanor Resources Inc. to support the disclosure of a preliminary economic assessment (PEA) according to the guidelines set under "Form 43-101F1 Technical Report" of National Instrument 43-101 Standards.

 The report describes the methodology used for modeling and estimation of the mineral resources of the Barry gold deposit using historical and recent drillholes data.
-The report also presents a review of the history, geology, sample preparation, QA/QC program and data verification of the Barry deposit and provides recommendations for future work.
+The report also presents a review of the history, geology, sample preparation, QA/QC program and data verification of the Barry deposit.
+Mining, haulage and processing assumptions associated with financial analysis are presented and the report provides recommendations for future work.